joonalaurila0/confectionery-api/README.md

 #### Resources

-The `res/` directory has the schema for database and also data for testing the application.
+The `res/` directory has the schema for database and also data for testing and running the application.

 #### About